Effective Date: August 1, 2018

 Export Control Issues

-If traveling to another country with equipment or information subject to export controls, contact your campus export compliance officer for advice:
+When traveling to another country with equipment (laptops/mobile devices) or information subject to export controls, keep in mind the law may require that you have an export license.
+Contact your campus export compliance officer for advice:

-Traveler should use Travel Card wherever accepted.
+Use Travel Card.
 Gasoline expenses not allowable for personal vehicles.
 See Mileage-Personal Vehicle.

-Travel Card account number used by approved travel agency and Concur Travel & Expense to cover cost of airline ticket/other common carrier ticket.
+Travel Card account number used by Christopherson Business Travel and Concur Travel & Expense to cover cost of airline ticket/other common carrier ticket.
 Not used for vehicle rental, lodging, or other travel-related expenses.
 Charges on the ghost card are billed directly to campus organizational unit according to SpeedType provided at time of booking.

 Allowable during travel status if needed for official university business.

 Transportation costs (shuttles, buses, taxis, etc.) at traveler’s destination, or between home/work location and airport, are allowable.
-Itemized receipt and proof of payment required for any single item charge over $75.
-Use Travel Card wherever possible (proof of payment not required for Travel Card transactions).
+Use Travel Card.

 Allowable if business trip lasts more than 14 days.
 Then, actual costs are allowable up to $5/week for domestic travel, and up to $20/week for international travel.
 (No receipts required.)